Richie Benaud: Recognition

 Benaud was made an Officer of the Order of the British Empire (OBE) in 1961 for services to cricket.
 He was inducted into the Sport Australia Hall of Fame in 1985.
 In 1999, he was awarded a Logie Award for Most Outstanding Sports Broadcaster.

 In 2007, he was inducted into the Australian Cricket Hall of Fame at the Allan Border Medal award evening and in 2009 he was inducted into the ICC Cricket Hall of Fame.

 In November 2015, Benaud became an honouree at Bradman Foundation, having been a long-serving patron in his life.
 After rain interrupted the 2016 SCG Test against West Indies, the second day unofficially became Richie Benaud Day as 501 Benaud impersonators stayed at the SCG, which is a day before the annual Jane McGrath Day for Breast Cancer awareness and fundraising, which was again rained out.

 In 2017, the Australian Mint issued a 50-cent coin commemorating Benaud.

 In October 2018, Benaud became the 40th Legend in the Sport Australia Hall of Fame.

+From 2010 to 2026, a group of cricket fans known as the "Richies" would dress up as Benaud in beige suits and grey wigs during Day 2 of the Sydney Test.